AlasiriAS/mws-restaurant-stage-1/README.md

 if version of python is 3.x, type `python3 -m http.server 8000` or `python -m http.server 8000` in Windows.
 - now with the server running, you can visit the site locally: `http://localhost:8000`

+### What can be tested

+- Webpages are responsive on different sized displays.
+- The page contents have high accessibility.
+- And Serivce worker help to have an offline experience.

 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.